Do Catfish Like Shrimp As A Bait?

 Live or freshly caught crustaceans can be used as bait, or pre-packaged, scented crab or shrimp baits can be purchased from fishing supply stores.

-Some anglers prefer using fresh bait because it is more likely to attract catfish to the hook, while others prefer using pre-packaged baits for their convenience and long shelf life.
+Some anglers prefer using fresh bait because it is more likely to attract catfish to the hook, while others prefer using pre-packaged bait for their convenience and long shelf life.

 In any case, using crustaceans as bait can be an effective method for catching catfish.